-Ireland's EU/IMF programme provided for €67.5 billion in external support from the International Monetary Fund ("IMF"), the European Financial Stability Facility ("EFSF") and other bilateral loans.
+Ireland's EU/IMF programme provided for €67.5 billion in external support from the International Monetary Fund ("IMF"), the European Financial Stabilisation Mechanism ("EFSM"), the European Financial Stability ("EFSF") and other bilateral loans.

-Following the agreement of EU member states and bilateral lenders in December 2014, the Agency made early repayments between December 2014 and March 2015, totalling just over $\leq 18$ billion.
+Following the agreement of EU member states and bilateral lenders in December 2014, the Agency made early repayments between December 2014 and March 2015, totalling just over €18 billion.
 In December 2017, following the agreement of EU member states and bilateral lenders the Agency completed the early repayment of the remaining IMF loan facility and the bilateral loans from both Sweden and Denmark.
-The repayment of approximately $\leq 4.5$ billion discharged all of the remaining IMF principal loan obligations that were originally to fall due from January 2021 to December 2023.
-The repayment of $\leq 1$ billion bilateral loans from Sweden ( $\leq 0.6$ billion) and Denmark ( $\leq 0.4$ billion) discharged loan obligations that were originally to fall due from September 2019 to May 2021.
+The repayment of approximately €4.5 billion discharged all of the remaining IMF principal loan obligations that were originally to fall due from January 2021 to December 2023.
+The repayment of €1 billion bilateral loans from Sweden (€0.6 billion) and Denmark (€0.4 billion) discharged loan obligations that were originally to fall due from September 2019 to May 2021.